jupyterlab/frontends-team-compass/rfc/development-cycle.md

 ## Further work:

 **Changelog bot**: Bot that helps you auto generate changelog entries from git commits or PR descriptions.
-Comment `bot:generate-changelog` in the PR to create one from the github issue contents.
+Comment `bot:generate-changelog` in the PR to create one from the GitHub issue contents.
 It will replace/create a changelog file using the title of the PR and the issue number.